Are you one of the many people who wonders if you could retire early, say, at 62 and enjoy a long retirement—on your own terms?

 Similar to a deferred income annuity you may consider an immediate income annuity which starts your income within 12 months of your investment versus having a deferral period.
 In the event you experience an unexpected lifestyle change and are no longer working, an immediate income period certain annuity provides guaranteed income for a specific period of time until you claim Social Security.

 Tip: Planning ahead with a deferred income annuity may be worthwhile since they usually provide a higher income amount, for the same investment amount, than an immediate income annuity.
-Read Viewpoints on Fidelity.com: Early unplanned retirement and Create future retirement income
+Read Viewpoints on Fidelity.com: Create future retirement income

 3. Bond or CD ladder